How Much Should You Spend on Digital Marketing in 2019?

 b.
 Company Size

-Large companies tend to have really high recurring revenue, which is why their digital marketing spending is really high usually.
+Large companies tend to have high recurring revenue, which is why their digital marketing spending is high as well.

 On the other hand, small businesses don’t usually have that much revenue to spare for digital marketing.
-They have to be really conservative.
+They have to be a bit conservative.

 c.
 Product Life Cycle Stages